moliver28/research-handbook/content/handbook/security/product-security/product-security-engineering/_index.md

     1. Both individual team members and the Product Security Engineering manager can add items to this list
 1. The Product Security Engineering team will work together to add new items to the Milestone Work table
     1. Each item being added must be refined before it can be formally committed to
+    1. The team member likely to take on the work should review and agree with the Weight, if it wasn't them who refined the issue.
-    1. Once we have refined and committed to the work, the relevant issue needs to be updated with the Milestone
+    1. Once we have refined and committed to the work, the relevant issue needs to be updated with the Milestone and Assignee(s)
 1. The Milestone Planning issue should be finalized at least 3 days before the Milestone Start Date
     1. The Product Security Manager will use threads in the Milestone Planning issue to work with each Product Security Engineering team member to finalize their workload
     1. Once finalized, the Planning Issue should be closed